Kinetic route to helicity-constrained decay: Source-compensated helicity

+Here, the role of $\mathscr{L}_1$ is interval based rather than tied to a single event.
+Over the measured kinetic interval, its usefulness is assessed empirically by whether the corresponding kinetic Saffman integral develops an approximately time-independent intermediate-scale plateau.

 From the observed invariance of the kinetic Saffman integrals, we can extract a scaling constraint by connecting the magnetic integral construction to the macroscopic similarity variables measured in our simulations.
-As discussed in Section~\ref{sec:Hevol}, early-time interactions occur in a regime where nonideality depletes magnetic helicity while remaining closely tied to magnetic energy conversion (see, e.g., Eq.~\ref{eq:Hscalingeqn}).
-This motivated introducing $\mathscr{L}_1$ as an event-local helicity-balance density (Eqs.~\ref{eq:eventlocal} and~\ref{subeq:L_1}), which is constant in time when fluxes are negligible.
-We then made the working assumption—motivated by single-scale structure geometry and by the empirical association of the interaction length $L$ with both magnetic helicity depletion and energy conversion—that the characteristic amplitude of $\mathscr{L}_1$ in an interaction scales as $\mathscr{L}_1 \sim B^2 L$ (Eq.~\ref{eq:workinghyp}) up to order-unity, event-dependent factors.
-Substituting this estimate into the Saffman integral scaling, e.g., Eq.~\ref{subeq:ILliota_estimate}, and taking the relevant 2D3V interaction area $V = L^2$, we obtain
+As discussed in Sec.~\ref{sec:Hevol}, early-time interactions occur in a regime where nonideality depletes magnetic helicity while remaining closely tied to magnetic energy conversion (see, e.g., Eq.~\ref{eq:Hscalingeqn}).
+This motivated introducing $\mathscr{L}_1$ as an event-local helicity-balance density (Eqs.~\ref{eq:eventlocal} and~\ref{subeq:L_1}) for short interactions, and as the magnetic component of the source-compensated construction whose cumulative correlation integral is tested over the longer kinetic interval.
+We then made the working assumption—motivated by single-scale structure geometry and by the empirical association of the interaction length $L$ with both magnetic-helicity depletion and energy conversion—that the characteristic amplitude of $\mathscr{L}_1$ in an interaction scales as $\mathscr{L}_1 \sim B^2 L$ (Eq.~\ref{eq:workinghyp}) up to order-unity, event-dependent factors.
+Substituting this estimate into the Saffman integral scaling, e.g., Eq.~\ref{eq:saffman2}, and assuming that $\mathscr{L}_1$ structures are sufficiently localized, e.g., $\int d^d r \; | \langle \mathscr{L}_1 (\mathbf{x}) \mathscr{L}_1 (\mathbf{x} + \mathbf{r}) \rangle | < \infty$ so that the effective correlation volume is $V_{\text{corr}} \sim L^d$, using $d = 2$ for the present 2D3V geometry gives